AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Advanced Charts**░░░░░░░░░░░░░░░░░░░░░░░░░

+Making a second chart file for the same song you can access more drums for example, the bass, ride and large crash.

 Just name your the second chart file the same as the first but 2.
 (Example metalsong.chart / metalsong2.chart)

 The first 5 strings will read from chart 1 (metalsong.chart).
 The next 3 string from chart2 (metalsong.chart).